The fashion industry is said to be the second most damaging industry on earth, behind the oil industry.

 It’s not just about your running mileage, it’s about your fashion mileage

 One of the biggest obstacles for those wanting to purchase ethically is cost.
 Despite the fact that cheap clothing could cost lives, cheaper clothing is all that can be afforded.
 What if we told you wearing ethical activewear was actually more cost effective?
-Sundried activewear is ethically produced and made from high quality, enduring materials that are sure to outlast their fast fashion counterparts, making the eco conscious choice will pay off in the long run.
+Sundried activewear is ethically produced and made from high quality, enduring materials that are sure to outlast their fast fashion counterparts, meaning the eco-conscious choice will pay off in the long run.

 Choosing ethical activewear impacts positively on everyone: people, animals and the planet.